DiogoAADCosta/guitar-diagnostic-system/README.md

 ## Engines

-The system is built around two core engines:
+The system is built around two core engines that operate independently:

 - Behavioral Engine → interprets response patterns
 - Validation Engine → evaluates correctness and controls test flow

+Each engine produces its own structured output,
+and both results are combined in the final diagnostic.

 ---